 For many years, San Antonio has been called not only one of the most haunted cities in America, but the world as well.
 Conde Nast Traveler named it in one of the 8 Most Haunted Cities in America, the New York Post listed it in The 10 Most Haunted Cities in America, the Travel Channel named it in the Top Haunted Cities in America and National Geographic listed it in the 10 of the World’s Most Haunted Cities.
-Here are the ones located in the south side.

 Chinese Graveyard- The Chinese Graveyard is now called the Lona China Cemetery, located between 10359 and 10445 South Zarzamora Street.
 Located near the campus of Texas A&M University at San Antonio, the cemetery is currently on private property.
 Over 120 year ago, the property was a private cemetery for the Guzman Family.
 A member of the prestigious Guzman was having a forbidden affair with a Chinese woman.
 One night, lightning stuck the man and his horses, killing them both instantly.
 Both were buried in the cemetery.
 The man’s Chinese lover went to his gravesite and committed suicide and was buried next to her lover.
 Today, the woman’s ghost can be seen at night in various forms and the spirit of a man can be seen riding his horse.
 Legend also has it that if you park your car near the front of the cemetery at night, turn your car off and flash your lights 5X, you’ll hear voices.

-Donkey Lady Bridge– The Donkey Lady Bridge is located on Applewhite Road, crossing Elm Creek, close to the Toyota Manufacturing Plant.
+Donkey Lady Bridge- The Donkey Lady Bridge is located on Applewhite Road, crossing Medina River, close to the Toyota Manufacturing Plant.
 The Donkey Lady legend has a few different stories, depending on who you ask.
 However, one of the more popular versions is that her husband set a fire, badly disfiguring her and killing her children.
 The Donkey Lady seems to be easily recognized by her fingers and toes, which are fused together, resembling hooves.
 She is always seem on the Donkey Lady Bridge.
 Legend has it that if you honk your horn and yell out her name, she will viciously attack your vehicle.

 Ghost Tracks- The Railroad Tracks (AKA Ghost Tracks) can be found at the intersection of Shane & Villamain Roads.
 This is probably San Antonio’s most famous urban legend.
 According to the legend, in the 1940’s, a school bus filled with children stalled on the railroad tracks and was struck by a train, killing everyone aboard the school bus.
 Many people said that after that tragic accident, any vehicles that became stalled on the railroad tracks were pushed to safety by the ghosts of the children.
 However, Snopes debunked this legend.
 While an accident did happen, it did not happen in San Antonio.
 In December of 1938, in Salt Lake City, Utah, there were 26 children killed when their school bus stalled on a set of railroad tracks and hit by a freight train.